 Toeside and Heelside Turns for Regular Riders:

-So, let’s know how toeside and heelside turns are dependent on your longboard stance.
+So, let’s put some light on the matter “how toeside and heelside turns are dependent on your longboard stance.”
 Whenever a rider with the left foot in front tries to lean forward by forcing the toes into the longboard’s rail, it will result in turning the deck and wheels to the right side.
 This is called toeside turning.
 On the other hand, when you try to lean backward with the help of your heels, it will make sure you make the left turn.
 Turning to the left while leaning back and left foot in front is called Heelside turning.

 Toeside and Heelside Turns for Goofy Riders:

 It is even more straightforward to understand as it is opposite to the regular stance rider.
 In this case, your right foot is your front foot, and when you put pressure on your toes, your board will make a sharp left turn.
 Opposite to regular, the heelside turn will go in the right direction.

 Throughout our carving experience, I found weight distribution as one of the most important steps to learn.
 The weight distribution during the carves is must-perform step , and we also call it fluid carving motion.
 It is mainly required when the goal is to tilt forward or backward.
 It looks easier to understand, but the implementation required a lot of practice.
 Let’s see how we transfer our weight in different positions.

 When you aim to tilt forward, transfer your weight back and forth in the middle of your toes.
 On the other hand, shift your weight in the middle of the heels when you wish to lean backward.
 As a result, it will allow your board to take as sharp turns as possible.
 The problem here is that when turning like that, your longboard slows down or does not even move.
 In other words, you need to gain some energy to keep the rollers going.
 So let’s have a look at how we execute the plan of generating pace.